briangeorge8/03-Introduction-to-Git/03_download_git.md

 # Download Git

+<a href="https://github.com/CyberTrainingUSAF/03-Introduction-to-Git/blob/master/00-Table-of-Contents.md" rel="Return to TOC"> Return to TOC </a>

 To download the latest version of git for windows go to: [http://gitforwindows.org/](http://gitforwindows.org/)

 Once the download has completed start the **Git Setup** and follow the prompts as shown below...